-It should be noted that our operations may be affected by the ongoing coronavirus outbreak which began in China at the beginning of 2020 which has impacted various businesses throughout the world, including travel restrictions and the extended shutdown of certain businesses in impacted geographic regions.
-If the coronavirus situation does not improve during 2021 or should worsen, we may experience disruptions to our business including, but not limited to, the availability of raw materials, equipment, to our workforce, or to our business relationships with other third parties.
+It should be noted that the coronavirus (COVID-19) pandemic has impacted various businesses throughout the world since early 2020, including travel restrictions and the extended shutdown of certain businesses in impacted geographic regions.
+During this time, we have continued to conduct our operations while responding to the pandemic with actions to mitigate adverse consequences to our employees, business, supply chain and customers.
+Nevertheless, the duration and scope of the COVID-19 pandemic continues to be uncertain.
+If the coronavirus situation does not improve during the remainder of 2021 or should worsen, we may experience disruptions to our business including, but not limited to, the availability of raw materials, equipment, to our workforce, or to our business relationships with other third parties.